NadigerAmit/DataStructure-Algo-Problem-Solution-Cpp/README.md

 C++ is a general-purpose programming language which has evolved over the years and is used to develop software for many different sectors.
 Using C++ we are trying to solve popular data structure and algorithms problems asked in Famous compinies (Google , Facebook , snapchat , etc)

 ## About Me
-I am Amit Nadiger, currently working as Software Engineering manager in Rakuten Japan.
+I am Amit Nadiger, currently working as Software Engineering manager Japan.

 https://www.linkedin.com/public-profile/settings?trk=d_flagship3_profile_self_view_public_profile